ycldingo/QuantumComputer_tw/README.md

 ### National Chunghua University of Education (NCUE) - April 13, 2020
 The audience of the lecture are undergraduate students in Department of Physics.
-- Lecture 1: Let's talk in quantum
+- Lecture 1: Let's Talk in Quantum
 - Lecture 2: Quantum Algorithmns & Programming

 ### National Tsing Hua University (NTHU) - May 02, 2020